-Legends tell that the 13th-century pirate Eustace the Monk had formed a pact with the devil and could make his ship invisible.
-But his magical powers did not help when he dabbled in politics.
-Leading an invasion fleet against England, Eustace was caught and beheaded at sea.
+Legends claim that the 13th-century pirate Eustace the Monk had formed a pact with the devil and could make his ship invisible.
+But his magical powers apparently were not strong enough.
+Leading an invading fleet against England, Eustace was caught and beheaded at sea.